"Ah!" he yelped, turning around wide-eyed with startlement.

 She nodded, entering cautiously with her wand still held aloft.

-Guided by Luna's lead, Harry followed.
-At first, he was sure she knew what she was looking for, but soon it became apparent that they were just lost.
+Guided by Luna's renewed lead, Harry followed.
+At first, he was sure she knew what she was looking for, but soon it became apparent that they were just lost and wandering in circles.
 Or that Luna was too fascinated by everything around them and had forgotten what they had come here to do.
 He had to admit that he was looking around with quite a bit of amazement himself as well, so couldn't fault her much for it.

 Finally, after fifteen minutes of walking, they came to a halt before a large cabinet.
 One that Harry recognized immediately.
 "That's the broken cabinet, from the first floor.
 The one the twins talked about..."